(1997)

 (2004)

-Essential Strategies, Inc. was also retained to help a New York private bank select a commercial data model.
-This was done by first preparing a "sketch" conceptual model, in order to learn the essential components of private banking.
-This model was then used as a template to evaluate a set of three vendor models plus several models developed by the bank.
+Essential Strategies, Inc. was also retained to help two different New York banks to select a commercial data model.
+This was done by first preparing a "sketch" conceptual model, in order to learn the essential components of each client's concerns.
+This model was then used as a template to evaluate a set of three vendor models plus (in one case) several models developed by the bank itself.
 Both the vendor models and the in-house models were "logical" models, in that they each reflected a particular relational database design.
-The conceptual model was useful to determine what concepts these models did and did not have.
+The conceptual model was useful to determine what concepts these models did and did not have.(2009)